bikramadhikari001/toc/README.md

 2. `toc_mrf_metadata.csv`: Contains metadata specific to the Machine-Readable Files
 3. `toc_mrf_size_data.csv`: Contains size information for the in-network files

-## Logging

-The application logs its activities to a file specified in `config.py`.
-By default, this is set to `toc_processor.log`.
-You can adjust the log level and file name in the configuration file.

 ## Performance Considerations

 This version of the project has been optimized to handle large JSON files efficiently: